Felix Hirwa Nshuti

 Selected Projects

-• Aimed to improve the performance of knowledge-based VQA systems by integrating question-aware captioning techniques into the Prophet framework.
+• Improved performance of knowledge-based VQA systems by integrating question-aware captioning.

-• Developed a module that generates contextually relevant captions based on the input question, enhancing the model's ability to retrieve and utilize external knowledge effectively.
+• Built a module that generates contextually relevant captions to improve knowledge retrieval.

-Time Series Forecasting with Contextual Features — Python, Pandas, NumPy, XGBoost, CatBoost, statsmodels — Aug 2025 – Dec 2025
+Time Series Forecasting with Contextual Features — Python, Pandas, NumPy, XGBoost, CatBoost, statsmodels — Aug 2025 to Dec 2025

-• Developed a context-aware demand forecasting model incorporating temporal, weather, and event-based features to enhance prediction accuracy.
+• Incorporated temporal, weather, and event-based features to enhance prediction accuracy.

-• Employed advanced time series analysis techniques and machine learning algorithms to capture complex patterns in bike usage data.
+• Applied advanced time series analysis to capture complex usage patterns.

-• Designed and implemented a compiler pipeline using the LLVM C++ API to translate x86 assembly to AArch64 assembly via LLVM IR.
+• Built a compiler pipeline using the LLVM C++ API to translate x86 to AArch64 via LLVM IR.

-• Extracted and analyzed Control Flow Graphs (CFGs) of source programs to support instruction-level translation.
+• Extracted and analyzed CFGs to support instruction-level translation.

 • Added new classification models to sktime using PyTorch (GRU and GRU-FCNN Classifiers).

-• Efficiently migrated the classifier models from legacy sktime-dl to the sktime main repository.
+• Migrated classifier models from legacy sktime-dl to the sktime main repository.

 • Implemented the modular interface of darts regression models in sktime.